mindustry-antigrief/mindustry-client/README.md

 ### Server

 Server builds are bundled with each released build (in Releases).
 If you'd rather compile on your own, replace 'desktop' with 'server', e.g. `gradlew server:dist`.

-### Android

-1. Install the Android SDK [here.](https://developer.android.com/studio#command-tools) Make sure you're downloading the "Command line tools only", as Android Studio is not required.
-2. Set the `ANDROID_HOME` environment variable to point to your unzipped Android SDK directory.
-3. Run `gradlew android:assembleDebug` (or `./gradlew` if on linux/mac).
-This will create an unsigned APK in `android/build/outputs/apk`.

-To debug the application on a connected phone, run `gradlew android:installDebug android:run`.

 ### Troubleshooting